drekka/Alchemic/WhatIsDI.md

 [rc changeChannelTo:5];
 ```

-Singletons sounds like a good solution but there are issues with them:
+Singletons are simple and sound like a good solution but there are issues with them:

- * They are often over used in iOS apps because they are so easy to access from anywhere.
+ * They are often over used in iOS apps because they are so easy to code.
  * It's not unusual to see objects that should not be global in scope, being made global because the developer decided to treat them as a singleton.
  * They are almost impossible to swap out because the variable storing them in the class is usually completely inacccessible.
 This makes testing very difficult.
- * If you discover later that you need more than one instance, it can be lot more work to refactor a singleton into a non-singleton pattern.
+ * If you discover later that you need more than one instance, it can be lot more work to refactor a code base to remove the singleton pattern.

 My general opinion is - *Use [singletons](https://en.wikipedia.org/wiki/Singleton_pattern) sparingly and only  where you really __need__ them.*

 ### Dependency Injection

 The [Dependency Injection (DI)](https://en.wikipedia.org/wiki/Dependency_injection) pattern dictates that the dependencies of a class should be injected into it from elsewhere.
-DI is a core part of [Inversion of Control (IoC)](https://en.wikipedia.org/wiki/Inversion_of_control).
-There are a number of significant advantages to using DI:
+DI is a core part of [Inversion of Control (IoC)](https://en.wikipedia.org/wiki/Inversion_of_control) and  there are a number of significant advantages to using DI:

-* The code no longer has to how to obtain it's dependencies from.
+* The code no longer has to work out where to obtain it's dependencies from.
 * The code will work regardless of whether a dependency is a singleton or one of many objects.
 * Testing is easier because dependencies can be [mocked out](https://en.wikipedia.org/wiki/Mock_object) to provide controlled test scenarios prior to injecting.
 * Refactoring becomes simpler because there are fewer places in the code that need change.